vintasoftware/django-react-boilerplate/README.md

 For continuous integration, a [Github Action](https://github.com/features/actions) configuration `.github/workflows/main.yml` is included.

-Also, includes a Heroku `app.json` and a working Django `production.py` settings, enabling easy deployments with ['Deploy to Heroku' button](https://devcenter.heroku.com/articles/heroku-button).
-Those Heroku plugins are included in `app.json`:
+Also, includes a Render.com `render.yaml` and a working Django `production.py` settings, enabling easy deployments with ['Deploy to Render' button](https://render.com/docs/deploy-to-render).
+The `render.yaml` includes the following:
 - PostgreSQL, for DB
 - Redis, for Celery
-- SendGrid, for e-mail sending
-- Papertrail, for logs and platform errors alerts (must set them manually)

 This is a good starting point for modern Python/JavaScript web projects.